Quatermass and the Pit: Background

 The Quatermass Experiment (1953) and Quatermass II (1955), both written by Nigel Kneale, had been critical and popular successes for the BBC, and in early 1957 the corporation decided to commission a third serial.
 Kneale had left the BBC shortly before, but was hired to write the new scripts on a freelance basis.

-The British Empire had been in transition since the 1920s, and the pace accelerated in the wake of the Second World War.
-More and more member states demanded independence, and a series of crises erupted during the 1950s, including the 1952 Mau Mau Uprising in Kenya and the Suez Crisis of 1956.
-During the same period immigration into Britain from the Indian subcontinent and the Caribbean was on the increase, causing some resentment among elements of the British.
-At the time Kneale was working on his scripts black communities in Nottingham and London came under attack from mobs of white Britons.
-Kneale disdained most science-fiction works of the 1950s as overly escapist, and preferred to base his plots on current events.
-Kneale became keen to develop the serial as an allegory for the emerging racial tensions which culminated in the Notting Hill race riots of August and September 1958.
+The British Empire had been in decline since the 1920s, and the pace accelerated in the wake of the Second World War.
+During the 1950s immigration into Britain from the Indian subcontinent and the Caribbean was on the increase, causing resentment among parts of British society.
+At the time Kneale was working on his scripts, black communities in Nottingham and London came under attack from mobs of white Britons.
+Kneale disdained most science-fiction works of the 1950s as escapist, and he preferred to base his plots on current events.
+Thus Kneale developed the serial as an allegory for the emerging racial tensions illustrated by the Notting Hill race riots of August and September 1958.

 Kneale was also inspired by the rebuilding of London in the 1950s.
 Huge pits were dug in the process of erecting new structures, and the digs found unexploded ordnance from the Blitz and the occasional Romano-British ruin.
 Kneale thought: "What if they uncovered a spaceship?"